michaelcoyote/michaelcoyote.github.io/about.md

 # about

-I'm Michael I've been on the internet for 30+ years and as of 2025 I've had this particular blog up for about 10 years now which is a very long time in internet years.
+I'm Michael and I've been on the internet for 30+ years, and as of 2025 I've had this particular blog up for about 10 years now which is a very long time in internet years.
 It's a very ancient Jekyll blog and I've hacked it up to make it sort of work for what I want.
 I've been blogging very haphazardly for most of my time here,